MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox-dacpac.md

 * Full text catalogs
 * User-defined table types

 On the **Set Scripting Options** page, select **Advanced**, and then change the **Script DROP and CREATE** value to **Script DROP**.
 Select **OK**, and then select the **Save to new query window** option.
 Select **Next** to move through the summary.
-The query window that appears shows all the scripts in the correct order so that the objects can be dropped from the database.
+The query window that appears contains a script that lists all the objects in the correct order so that the objects can be dropped from the database.

-When you're ready to continue, run the script directly against the AXDB database of your sandbox environment.
+When you're ready to continue, run the script in the query window that was generated directly against the AXDB database of your sandbox environment.
 This script takes an average of 15 to 20 minutes to run.

 ## Publish the schema from AX 2012 to the sandbox database

-Now that the database is empty, you can bring your non-upgraded 2012 schema.
+Now that the database is empty, you can publish your non-upgraded 2012 schema.
 For this step, you should download the latest version of the [Database movement toolkit](../database/database-movement-toolkit.md) into your source environment.

 Use Windows PowerShell to change the directory to the folder location where you unzipped the Database movement toolkit (for example, C:\\dbmovement-toolkit\\).
 Then run the **AX2012SchemaPublish.ps1** script.
 Use the following parameters: